 Settling into your programme as quickly as possible

-Your first weeks at Warwick and in the Department will be busy but we have put together a guide of what will be happening and what you need to do during these weeks.
+Your first weeks at Warwick and in the Department will be busy so we have put together a guide of what will be happening and what you need to do.

 If you have been allocated term time accommodation on University campus, you will be able to have access to your room from Saturday 22 September, and if you are making off campus accommodation arrangements you should ensure that you are able to move in by that date.

 You should register with the Department on Monday 17 September 2018 in Room S2.77, Social Sciences.

 You should then formally enrol as a student with the University authorities between 10.00am - 12.30pm on Monday 17 September 2018, in S2.79, Social Sciences Building.

 It is important that you do this to get your University Card which will enable you to use the Library and Computing services, including email, both of which you will need right from the start of the academic year.

 You should make sure you have completed online enrolment well in advance of your arrival at Warwick, and have either uploaded or posted a photograph prior to attending this session.
 Further details will be sent on how to enrol online in due course.